The National Assemblies

 Member institutions appoint one delegate to each of our three national assemblies:

-- Guidance and Admission
+- Counseling and Admission Assembly

 Each national assembly provides the College Board with guidance on the issues and College Board activities related to their areas of professional interest.
 At the national Forum, they vote on policy and governance issues.
 In addition, each national assembly elects a member to serve on the Board of Trustees along with the chair of the assembly.

-Guidance and Admission Assembly
+Counseling and Admission Assembly